Here’s a look at the Birmingham, Alabama, church bombing that killed four African-American girls during church services in 1963.

 1985 - Chambliss dies in prison.

-1994 - Herman Frank Cash dies without being charged in the bombing.
+1994 - Cash dies without being charged in the bombing.

 July 1997 - The case is reopened by the FBI, citing new evidence.

-May 16, 2000 - A grand jury in Alabama indicts former Klansmen Bobby Frank Cherry and Thomas Blanton with eight counts each of first-degree murder - four counts of intentional murder and four of murder with universal malice.
+May 16, 2000 - A grand jury in Alabama indicts former Klansmen Cherry and Blanton with eight counts each of first-degree murder - four counts of intentional murder and four of murder with universal malice.